Takeover: Reverse takeover

 An individual or organization, sometimes known as a corporate raider, can purchase a large fraction of the company's stock and, in doing so, get enough votes to replace the board of directors and the CEO.
 With a new agreeable management team, the stock is, potentially, a much more attractive investment, which might result in a price rise and a profit for the corporate raider and the other shareholders.
 A well-known example of a reverse takeover in the United Kingdom was Darwen Group's 2008 takeover of Optare plc.
 This was also an example of a back-flip takeover (see below) as Darwen was rebranded to the more well-known Optare name.

-Backflip
+Backflip takeover

 A backflip takeover is any sort of takeover in which the acquiring company turns itself into a subsidiary of the purchased company.
 This type of takeover can occur when a larger but less well-known company purchases a struggling company with a very well-known brand.
 Examples include: